About PHIC

 The ongoing growth of the port will make Port Hedland a more attractive place for young people to live and work and underpin the development of the community’s economic and social infrastructure, which in turn will benefit everyone who wants to live in Port Hedland.

-While iron ore remains the dominant commodity exported through Port Hedland, other exports important are salt, manganese, copper concentrates, and livestock.
+While iron ore remains the dominant commodity exported through Port Hedland, other exports important are lithium, salt, manganese, copper concentrates, and livestock.

 Planning